oils-for-unix/oils/doc/oil-language-tour.md

 - Show longer examples where it isn't boilerplate
 -->

-For something this small, you usually wouldn't bother with the boilerplate.
+You wouldn't bother with the boilerplate for something this small.
+But this example illustrates the idea, which is that the top level often contains these

-But this example illustrates the idea, which is that these commands appear at the top level: `proc`, `const`, `module`, `source`, and `use`.
+words: `proc`, `const`, `module`, `source`, and `use`.